KaedeGo/DPMM/README.md

 We provide the script for MIMIC-III following [MIMIC-III Benchmark](https://github.com/YerevaNN/mimic3-benchmarks), and script for MIMIC-IV following [MedFuse](https://github.com/nyuad-cai/MedFuse).
 Please follow the [MIMIC3-readme](mimic3extract/README.md) and [MIMIC4-readme](mimic4extract/README.md) to extract and prepare the time-series EHR dataset for experiments.
 Download the [MIMIC CXR](https://physionet.org/content/mimic-cxr-jpg/2.0.0/) dataset and [MIMIC-CXR-REPORT](https://physionet.org/content/mimic-cxr/2.1.0/) dataset.

-Please specify the ehr_data_dir and cxr_data_dir directories paths before running the scripts.
+Please specify the ehr_data_dir and cxr_data_dir directory paths before running the scripts.

 After extracting the time-series data, clinical note data.
 Please follow the preprocess steps to link the defferent modalities data.
 ```
 cd ehr utils
 python resize.py # resize the images
-python create_split.py # exclude the subjects from training split of CXR dataset which are present in validation and test splits of EHR dataset
+python create_split.py # exclude the subjects from training split of CXR dataset which are present in the validation and test splits of EHR dataset
 python create_split_cxr_w_note.py # merge cxr and reports with EHR dataset
 python creat_section_files.py # extract sections form radiology report
 ```

-before training the modal, the directories paths of dataset should be like:
+before training the modal, the directory paths of dataset should be like:
 ```
 DPMM
 |── data_mimic3